Cache

 cache.http:

-adapter: cache.adapter.redis
+adapter: cache.adapter.redis_tag_aware

 tags: cache.tags

-with your Redis instance.
-It is also possible to change the cache adapter for app
+Replace the host and port with your Redis instance.
+It is also possible to change the cache adapter for app, which would affect every pool since they inherit from app by default.

 cache:

-app: cache.adapter.redis
+app: cache.adapter.redis_tag_aware

 default_redis_provider: 'redis://host:port'